Stepper Motor Driver Circuit

 Stepper Motor Driver using 555 Timer IC

 Technically stepper motor driver circuit is a Decade Binary Counter circuit.
 The advantage of this circuit is, it can be used to drive stepper motors having 2-10 steps.
-Before going any further let’s discuss more about the basics of stepper motor.
+Before going any further, let’s discuss more about the basics of a stepper motor.

 Stepper Motor Image

-The name of this motor is given so because the rotation of shaft is in step form which is different from DC or any other motor.
-In other motors the speed of rotation, the stop angle are not in complete control unless necessary circuit is inserted.
-This non-control is present because moment of inertia, which is simply a character to start and stop on command without delay.
-Consider a DC motor, once its powered the speed of motor increases slowly until it catches the rated speed.
-Now if a load is put on the motor, the speed decreases over the rated and if load is further increased the speed further decreases.
-Now if the power is turned off the motor does not come to halt immediately as it will have moment of inertia, it stops slowly.
-Now consider this is a case in a printer the paper outflow does not stop in time, we lose paper every time we start and stop.
-We need to wait for the motor to pick the speed and due time the paper is lost.
-This is unacceptable for most of the control systems, so to solve this kind of problems we use stepper motors.
+A stepper motor driver circuit is essentially a decade binary counter circuit designed to control stepper motors with precision.
+The name of this motor is given because the rotation of the shaft is in step form, which is different from DC or any other motor.
+In other motors, the speed of rotation, the stop angle are not in complete control unless a necessary circuit is inserted.
+This non-control is present because moment of inertia, which is simply a characteristic to start and stop on command without delay.
+Consider a DC motor; once it's powered, the speed of the motor increases slowly until it reaches the rated speed.
+Now, if a load is put on the motor, the speed decreases below the rated and if the load is further increased, the speed further decreases.
+Now, if the power is turned off, the motor does not come to a halt immediately, as it will have a moment of inertia, and it stops slowly.
+Now, we consider this a case in a printer; the paper outflow does not stop in time, and we lose paper every time we start and stop.
+We need to wait for the motor to pick the speed and due time, and the paper is lost.
+This is unacceptable for most of the control systems, so to solve this kind of problem, we use stepper motors.
+The stepper motor driver's working principle involves converting continuous clock signals into sequential pulses that energise the motor windings in a specific order.

 Unipolar stepper motor

-In BIPOLAR stepper motor we have phase ends and no center taps and so we will have only four terminals.
-The driving of this type of stepper motor is different and complex and also the driving circuit cannot be easily designed without a microcontroller.
+In a bipolar stepper motor, we have phase ends and no center taps, and so we will have only four terminals.
+The driving of this type of stepper motor is different and complex, and the driving circuit cannot be easily designed without a microcontroller.

-The power pulsing of UNIPOLAR stepper motor will be discussed in circuit explanation.
+The pulsing of the UNIPOLAR stepper motor will be discussed in the circuit explanation.

 • +9 to +12 supply voltage